elsampsa/valkka-examples/docs/index.rst

 *Valkka is a python media streaming framework*

-You can use it to create intelligent video surveillance solutions in Linux.
+You can use it to create video streaming and surveillance solutions purely in Python.
+No need to go C++ ever again.

 *Some highlights of Valkka*

-- Python3 API, while streaming itself runs in the background at the cpp level
+- Python3 API, while streaming itself runs in the background at the cpp level.
+Threads, semaphores, frame queues etc. are hidden from the API user.
 - Works with stock OnVif compliant IP cameras
 - Create complex filtergraphs for your streams - send stream to screen, to disk or to your module of choice via shared memory
 - Share decoded video with python processes across your Linux system